ImageMagick v6 Examples --

 [IM Output]

 Erasing part of an image is not an easy task in any graphics program.
 For example a "-draw" operation can only add color to an image.
 It will not remove color once it has been applied to your canvas.
-Think of a painter who is painting some advertising on a glass door or window, he can add paint, but he can't remove paint, by painting over it.
+Think of a painter who is painting some advertising on a glass door or window.
+He, or she, can add paint, but can't remove paint, by painting over it.

-By drawing the shape you what to erase onto a transparent canvas, you can then use 'Dst_Out' to then remove it from your working image.
+By drawing the shape you want to erase onto a transparent canvas, you can then use 'Dst_Out' to remove it from your working image.
 It's a bit like our painter carefully wiping off wet paint with a specially shaped rag.
-The shape can be used to remove all, or some of the color, making it either fully or semi-transparent, as the case may be.
+The shape can be used to remove all or some of the color making it either fully or semi-transparent.

-For example suppose you wanted to draw a crescent moon symbol on a transparent canvas.
-This alpha composition method makes this difficult shape, easy to draw, by just overlaying two circles.
+For example, suppose you want to draw a crescent moon symbol on a transparent canvas.
+This alpha composition method makes this difficult shape easy to draw by overlaying two circles.

 convert -size 70x70 xc:none -fill white -draw 'circle 35,35 35,5' \